hashicorp/consul/website/source/api/health.html.md

 - `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace to list checks.
   This value may be provided by either the `ns` URL query parameter or in the `X-Consul-Namespace` header.
-If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+If not provided at all, the namespace will default to the `default` namespace.
 To view checks for multiple namespaces the `*` wildcard namespace may be used.
 Added in Consul 1.7.0.

 ### Sample Request